eloy522752868/readme-generator/GENERATED-README.md

  ## Usage

- To use, please first run your are able see the generated readme file called "GENERATED-README.md" but can't generate file again but can see the video how it was done.
+ To use, please first run With this repo you can generate the file.
+But only be able to view the file readme.md

  ## License